Segfault-Inc/Multicorn/pages/home.rst

 Each foreign data wrapper supports its own set of options, and may interpret the columns definitions differently.

-Please look at the documentation for the available `foreign data wrappers`_
+Please look at the documentation for the available `foreign data wrappers`_.

 .. _foreign data wrappers: /foreign-data-wrappers/